KaushiKKKhobragade/CipherSafe---Password-Security-Auditor/README.md

 # 🔐 CipherSafe — Password Security Auditor

-CipherSafe is a Python-powered cybersecurity application built to help users strengthen their digital security through intelligent password analysis, secure password creation, and live breach detection.
-Designed with a hacker-inspired terminal interface, the project delivers both functionality and an immersive cybersecurity experience.
+**CipherSafe** is a **Python-powered cybersecurity application** built to help users strengthen their digital security through intelligent password analysis, secure password creation, and **live breach detection**.
+Designed with a **hacker-inspired terminal interface**, the project delivers both functionality and an immersive cybersecurity experience.

-A standout feature of CipherSafe is its Dark Web Breach Scanner.
+A standout feature of CipherSafe is its **Dark Web Breach Scanner**.
 Every day, massive collections of stolen passwords are traded and exposed across underground cybercrime networks after data breaches and hacking incidents.
-CipherSafe performs real-time breach checks to determine whether a password has already appeared in leaked online databases.
+CipherSafe performs **real-time breach checks** to determine whether a password has already appeared in leaked online databases.

-In today’s digital world, one compromised password can be enough for attackers to break into emails, banking accounts, social platforms, or personal systems using automated credential attacks.
-CipherSafe helps users recognize these hidden dangers early and promotes stronger, safer password practices before accounts become vulnerable.
+In today’s digital world, **one compromised password** can be enough for attackers to break into emails, banking accounts, social platforms, or personal systems using automated credential attacks.
+CipherSafe helps users recognize these hidden dangers early and promotes **stronger, safer password practices** before accounts become vulnerable.

 ---